nerolation/block-size-vibe/README.md

 - Configures the application to use standard local node endpoints
 - Automatically manages process cleanup on exit

+> **Note:** A default API key is provided for development purposes.
+If you're connecting to remote endpoints that require authentication, you should set your own API key in the `.env` file.

 ## Alternative Scripts

 Besides the recommended `local-dev.sh`, there are other scripts available: